Lost pet advice

 Here at the New Zealand Companion Animal Register (NZCAR) and LostPet, we're passionate about getting missing pets back to their worried families.

 We understand that when a family member is missing it is a difficult and stressful time, so we have created these tips highlighting how to maximise the chances of getting your beloved pet home.

-As of the 25th October 2023* - If your pet is registered on the NZCAR, login to review and update your contact details.
+If your pet is registered on the NZCAR, login to review and update your contact details.
 Then report them as Lost where you will be prompted to create a LostPet listing (view LostPet information here).
 We encourage you to do this first to ensure that your contact details are up to date so that if your pet’s microchip is scanned, an authorised agent will be aware the pet is missing and have your correct contact details immediately to hand.

 If your pet is microchipped but not registered, you can still register them on the NZCAR and we would encourage you to do so (view further details about microchipping here).

 If your pet is not microchipped or registered, you can still create a LostPet listing, then continue with the steps below.

 There are many reasons a pet may go missing – they may get spooked and run off in panic, they may be chased by another animal, they may be injured, ill or trapped.
 In these situations your pet may be in your neighbourhood so it is important you get out and look for them.

 Where to look first varies between species - check out our extra lost pet advice below, specific to cats and dogs.

 Be sure to regularly review 'found animal' listings on:

 - LostPet and other lost/found pet websites